Talking With Strangers: Guide For Social Anxiety Disorder

 Social anxiety disorder manifests in unique ways for each person.
 However, it is a severe mental illness, not synonymous with minor feelings of nervousness or shyness.

-Diagnostically, social anxiety disorder can be identified in many by ongoing, marked fear or anxiety regarding one or multiple social situations or the perception of a social situation.
+The DSM-5 defines social anxiety as involving ongoing, marked fear or anxiety regarding one or multiple social situations or the perception of a social situation.
 Alongside other potential symptoms, this fear may cause significant distress or impede functioning and quality of life.

 Additional symptoms of social anxiety disorder can include: